bfarahdel/SeqAnalyzer/README.md

 ## Transcription

 The transcription function returns the mRNA sequence of the provided DNA sequence.
-The transcribed mRNA sequence can be downloaded as a text file.
+The transcribed mRNA sequence can be downloaded as a fasta file.

 ## Translation

 The translation function returns the protein sequence of the provided DNA sequence.
 By default, translation will use the [standard genetic code](https://www.ncbi.nlm.nih.gov/Taxonomy/Utils/wprintgc.cgi#SG1) from NCBI.
 Stop codons are represented as asterisks in the translated sequence.
-The translated protein sequence can be downloaded as a text file.
+The translated protein sequence can be downloaded as a fasta file.